What Is Mesothelioma?

 If you were diagnosed with mesothelioma, we offer you our deepest sympathy and heartfelt prayers.
 We strongly encourage you or a family member to contact us right away so that we can start the mesothelioma claim process.
 You do not have to file a lawsuit if you do not want to, and you and your family can still potentially receive compensation from a mesothelioma trust fund.
 If it turns out you were exposed in the military, you don’t have to sue the government or anything crazy like that to get compensation for you and your family and help with medical costs.
 If you want to pursue litigation, our mesothelioma lawyers are ranked among the best in the country and we will do all the work to get you and your family the compensation you deserve.

 If you or a family member was diagnosed with mesothelioma, we want to help you however we can.
 Below are some of the resources and guides we have organized to help you through this difficult process.
-If you still have questions, feel free to contact us online or call a member of our team at (866) 472-9108.
+If you still have questions, complete our contact form or call a member of our team at 855-280-7664.

 From the basic 101’s to the need-to-know’s for family members and loved ones.